moby/moby/docs/reference/commandline/dockerd.md

 Options with [] may be specified multiple times.

-The Docker daemon is the persistent process that manages containers.
-Docker uses the same binary for both the daemon and client.
-To run the daemon you type `docker daemon`.
+dockerd is the persistent process that manages containers.
+Docker uses different binaries for the daemon and client.
+To run the daemon you type `dockerd`.

-To run the daemon with debug output, use `docker daemon -D`.
+To run the daemon with debug output, use `dockerd -D`.

 ## Daemon socket option